lukebrody/yeeql/doc/Query.md

 ## On Observation Order and Consistency

-When change are made to a table, all observers are called **after** all changes in the Y.js transaction are complete.
+When changes are made to a table, all observers are called **after** all changes in the Y.js transaction are complete.

 This ensures that when each query's observers are called, all observers of all queries have a consistent view of the table.